Sevson/2420-Assignment-2/README.md

 ## Project 1: System Setup Scripts

-Warning: only run the Init script and use provided options
+[!WARNING] only run the Init script and use provided options

 ### Init Script
 --------------